23 Creepy Halloween Party Treats

 Halloween parties have come a long way since people tried to convince blindfolded guests that peeled grapes were eyeballs and a bowl of spaghetti was someone's guts.
 Recipes for spooky and gross Halloween treats create impressively realistic brains, blood, and other terrifying tableaus.
 Some are so gruesome that they might not be appropriate for younger crowds, and even adult guests might have a hard time indulging, no matter how delicious the fare.
 Have fun putting together a ghastly and gory menu with these 23 recipes.

-Take a classic edible worms recipe on Food.com to the next level by serving the gummi worms as if they're coming out of a can tipped over on a bed of crumbled cookie "dirt."
+Take a classic edible worms recipe to the next level by serving the gummi worms as if they're coming out of a can tipped over on a bed of crumbled cookie "dirt."
 Making worms at home from gelatin, rather than using store-bought candy, allows for customized, true-to-life colors.
 Because they take a long time to set, the worms can be made up to a week in advance.

 Give water a dingy, dark, and cursed feel by turning it black.
 Mixing in activated charcoal turns water dark gray or black without changing the flavor.
 Some people drink it throughout the year, believing the charcoal helps rid the body of toxins (which could help flush out all the sugar consumed at Halloween).
 It's available at pharmacies and stores that sell nutritional supplements.

 This grotesque idea is a fun and easy way to give guests a frightful thrill along with a refreshing drink: Add baby doll limbs to the serving bowl to transform punch into a cruel and ghastly experience.
 Adding sorbet thickens the punch and makes the visuals even better (or worse).

 An edible human face made out of charcuterie is disgusting and delicious.
 The key to getting the right shape is using a plastic skull covered in plastic wrap as a base.
 Shop the local dollar store, or find one for $5 at Party City, and create a realistic look that some may consider a little too close for comfort.

 Small touches can add a lot to a themed party.
-A Martha Stewart video shows how to make very realistic eyeball ice cubes with a combination of scraped radishes and green olives with pimento.
+A video shows how to make very realistic eyeball ice cubes with a combination of scraped radishes and green olives with pimento.
 They pair with many different cocktails to create "eyeball highballs," and the flavors are mild enough to work in non-alcoholic and sweet drinks, including water and soda.

-A recipe on Epicurious covers pretzels and marshmallows in white chocolate to create sweet and salty snacks that look like bones.
+Cover pretzels and marshmallows in white chocolate to create sweet and salty snacks that look like bones.
 They can be drizzled with red food coloring to give them a bloody appearance for extra fright.
 They keep in a cool, dry place or in the fridge for up to three days.